 2.3 The excellent continuo group contributes to the liveliness of this recording.
-John Toll frequently alternates between the organ and the harpsichordeven within the same workand the theorbo is also used as a kind of added register.
-The alternation of harpsichord and organ within the same piece wasto my knowledgefirst introduced about twenty years ago in a famous recording of early Italian violin music by Musica Antiqua Köln, and in recent times has been used quite frequently.
+John Toll frequently alternates between the organ and the harpsichord—even within the same work—and the theorbo is also used as a kind of added register.
+The alternation of harpsichord and organ within the same piece was—to my knowledge—first introduced about twenty years ago in a famous recording of early Italian violin music by Musica Antiqua Köln, and in recent times has been used quite frequently.
 There are many advantages to a varied and colorful continuo group, especially with music composed for a solo instrument or voice and especially on sound recordings, where so much of the attraction of a live performance is per force missing.
 In the case of Schmelzer’s violin sonatas, however, I do see one problem (which bothered me somewhat, at least when repeatedly listening to the CD): the high degree of sectionalization in most of the sonatas is reenforced by a too fanciful use of colors in the continuo, which occasionally threatens to break the works apart as artistic unities.

-Copyright © 1997 by the Society for Seventeenth-Century Music.
-All rights reserved.
+Copyright © Society for Seventeenth-Century Music.
+All Rights Reserved.

-Copyrights for individual items published in The Journal of Seventeenth-Century Music (JSCM) are held by their authors.
-Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the author(s), and advance notification of the editors of JSCM.
+Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the Editor-in-Chief of JSCM.

-Any redistributed form of items published in JSCM must include the following information in a form appropriate to the medium in which the items are to appear:
+Any authorized redistribution of an item published in JSCM must include the following information in a form appropriate to the medium in which it is to appear:

 Libraries may archive issues of JSCM in electronic or paper form for public access so long as each issue is stored in its entirety, and no access fee is charged.
-Exceptions to these requirements must be approved in writing by the editors of JSCM, who will act in accordance with the decisions of the Society for Seventeenth-Century Music.
+Exceptions to these requirements must be approved in writing by the Editor-in-Chief of JSCM.